Skip to content

 Insulating roof and loft spaces can really reduce heat loss in your home and save you hundreds of pounds per year.
 Most homes have some loft insulation but often not enough.
 Topping up your loft insulation will make your home warmer and save you money on your energy bills.

 If your home has cavity walls – a space between the inner and outer layers of brick – they can be insulated.
-Insulating your cavity walls will make your home feel warmer and in a typical home cavity wall insulation can save you hundreds of pounds per year.
+Insulating your cavity walls will make your home feel warmer.
+In a typical home, cavity wall insulation can save you hundreds of pounds per year.

-Insulating hot water tanks and pipes cuts down the amount you'd spend on heating water.
+Insulating hot water tanks and pipes keeps them warm, which means you can cut down on the amount you'd spend on heating water otherwise.

 Help with the cost of energy-saving measures